 Development pipeline

-Biotest has developed a fibrinogen concentrate purified from human plasma (BT-524), which will be marketed once approved by the EMA and FDA.
+Biotest has developed a fibrinogen concentrate purified from human plasma (BT-524), which is marketed and approved by the EMA and FDA as Pufibry and Fesilty.

 In the case of severe congenital fibrinogen deficiency, patients' ability to produce sufficient levels of functional fibrinogen is impaired or absent.
 These patients require frequent injections of fibrinogen concentrate.
 In acquired fibrinogen deficiency, patients lose endogenous fibrinogen, which can lead to uncontrolled bleeding.
 A frequent cause is high blood loss during complex surgery but also severe traumatic injuries.
 In this case fibrinogen must be administered intravenously to stop the bleeding by increasing fibrinogen above the critical level.

 Biotest’s fibrinogen concentrate has been clinically tested in a multinational phase I/III study in patients with congenital fibrinogen deficiency.
 For acquired fibrinogen deficiency, Biotest has recently completed a Phase III clinical trial (AdFirst: Adjusted Fibrinogen Replacement Strategy) in several European countries, enrolling patients undergoing planned major spinal or abdominal surgery.
-Based on the results of the two successful clinical trials, Biotest has applied to the EMA and FDA for approval of fibrinogen concentrate for the treatment of patients with congenital and acquired fibrinogen deficiency.
+Based on the results of the two successful clinical trials, Biotest has applied to the EMA for approval of fibrinogen concentrate for the treatment of patients with congenital and acquired fibrinogen deficiency.
+The FDA granted the approval for Fesilty to treat patients with congenital Fibrinogen deficiency.

 Clinical trials